 I understood that neither organizations considered intersectionality or were inclusive to all genders and non-genders.
 So, I wanted to create an equality advocacy organization that will understand issues at its core with inclusivity for everyone regardless of race, ethnicity, gender (or non-gender), sexual orientation, religion and/or political affiliation.

-Our organization has since reached to over 60,000 people from 12 different countries in 6 different continents.
+Our organization has since reached over 60,000 people from 12 different countries on 6 different continents.

 What are your ideas about feminism?
 As a male feminist of Indian origin, do you think your life experiences contributed towards creating ‘Feminist Pen’?

 My idea of feminism is a gender-free, equality rights movement for everyone and is not restricted to a particular gender group.
 I strongly believe that inequality is not a gender rights issue but a human rights issue so my organization takes a pledge to fight systemic discrimination and inequality faced by all gender and non-gender population in the world.